CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/08-collab.md

 > account, or from GitHub to a different hosting service.
 Or, if we made a typo when
 > adding it!
 > * `git remote rename [oldname] [newname]` changes the local alias by which a remote
 > is known - its name.
-For example, one could use this to change `upstream` to `alfred`.
+For example, one could use this to change `upstream` to `nelle`.
 {: .callout}

 To download the Collaborator's changes from GitHub, the Owner now enters: